abhi1010/hugo-abhi1010/content/post/2008-03-31-full-trust-on-mapped-drive.markdown

 type = "post"
 tags = ["visual studio"]
 categories = ["code", "tips"]
+description = "How to have full trust on a mapped drive" keywords = ["windows mapped drive", "full trust"]
 +++

 Sometimes, when opening a web project from another mapped drive (not your own computer's hard disk) Visual Studio may complain something like this: